-Innsbruck is such a beautiful town.
-Even if you aren’t able to spend a lot of time there during your stay, it is WORTH a stop!
+Innsbruck is such a beautiful town, so even if you aren’t able to spend a lot of time there during your stay, it is WORTH a stop!
 Make sure you maximize your 24 hours in Innsbruck!

 Our 24 hours in Innsbruck began mid-afternoon after driving from Munich following a morning walking tour of Munich.
 Once we arrived, we explored downtown Innsbruck and everything it had to offer.